Hey Y'all! I'm Anna Cockayne!

 - Every recipe you've made, has the same ol' ingredients and it's boring

-- Between dealing with your own anxiety & depression, you have your families also, which makes you more anxious & depressed.
+- Between dealing with your own anxiety & depression, you have your families also.
+Which, I know, makes you more anxious & depressed.

 No matter where you are in the parenting timeline, you're going to want to have a little bit of freedom, relaxation, and less stress.